 · Things in India work themselves out in a magical, mysterious, miraculous way.

 By 8:30 pm I was still deep in a chai-filled conversation with my new European friend.
-When I noticed it was realized it was getting late, I hopped on a rickshaw back to the Chabad house.
+When I noticed it was getting late, I hopped on a rickshaw back to the Chabad house.
 In the back of my mind, I knew I soon had to travel downtown, alone, to get to the bus stop by 11 pm.
 The thought was unnerving.

 So, during my bumpy, speedy ride back to the house I did what your average person would do in an unsettling situation –